 Securities Litigation and Arbitration

-Learn how to represent clients effectively while working on compelling and complex cases.
+Learn how to represent clients effectively while learning valuable skills and improving your judgment and decision making.

 The clinic provides legal representation to investors who have limited resources.
-Cases are typically brought against brokers and their firms for engaging in unsuitable investment practices, trading excessively to earn commissions, making material representations, and failing to supervise.
-In many cases, students advocate for people whose claims represent their life savings.
+Cases are typically brought against brokers for making unsuitable investments, trading excessively just to earn commissions and, making material representations.

 Students are responsible for: conducting client interviews, fact investigation, discovery, and settlement negotiations; working with expert witnesses; making opening statements and closing arguments; conducting direct and cross examinations of witnesses at arbitrations; communicating with arbitrators orally and in writing; and advocating at mediations.